-Unlike police laser (at least in most states), police radar can not be legally jammed.
+Unlike police laser which can be legally jammed by laser jammers in most states, police radar can not be legally jammed anywhere.
 In fact, any attempt to do so (whether one is successful or not and most active radar jammers are not) is a federal offense and violates FCC regulations.

-Older analogue radar jammers did have some jamming effect on older analogue X-band and K-band RADAR but were often bulky, cumbersome to operate, and ran continuously – setting of every radar detector in the immediate vicinity.
+Older analogue radar jammers did have some radar jamming effect on older analogue X-band and K-band RADAR but were often bulky, cumbersome to operate, and ran continuously – setting of every radar detector in the immediate vicinity.
 Their use ended up adversely effecting drivers in front of you hit their brakes and slow down which presented potential safety problems for drivers who used a radar jammer.

 One jammer that also showed some effectiveness was the Scorpion Radar Jammer.
 We tested it years ago and found it to be somewhat effective against older X-band and K-band guns.
 The Scorpion also had the distinction of only transmitting when you were being targeted and was also designed to jam Ka-band radar (a much harder band to do so), but we found that it was largely ineffective on that frequency.
 The unit was also constructed like it was home-made (which it was) and it promptly failed on us completely, the electronics literally went up in smoke.

-In some cases, a radar jammer may inadvertently produce a higher indicated speed on the officer’s radar gun!
+In some cases, a jammer may inadvertently produce a higher indicated speed on the officer’s radar gun!
 Can you picture trying to explain to a police officer how his 95mph reading of you was introduced by your jammer and not by your actual speed?